 2.85 minimum Cumulative GPA

-Two-thirds of all scholars must demonstrate financial need (as determined by the US Department of Education) and be First-Generation College students.
+Two-thirds of all scholars must meet income requirements (as determined by the US Department of Education) and be First-Generation College students.

 Students interested in attending graduate school and pursuing doctoral studies.